AOT-Technologies/forms-flow-ai/README.md

 ## Managing Analytics Dashboard

 * Login to **http://localhost:3000/** using valid **designer** credentials
-* Create dashboard by following the [userguide](https://redash.io/help/user-guide/getting-started)
+* Create the dashboard by following the [userguide](https://redash.io/help/user-guide/getting-started)

 ## Linking Forms to Workflows